KellyLTran/Minesweeper/readme.txt

-System: Windows
+# 💣 Minesweeper Clone

-Compiler: Visual Studio
+### 🔍 Project Overview
-SFML version: Visual C++ 15 (2017) - 64-bit
+**Minesweeper Clone** is a desktop game developed in C++ using the SFML library.
+It incorporates a customizable game board where users can select board dimensions and set the bomb count, creating varying levels of difficulty.
+The game’s objective is to reveal all tiles without detonating any hidden bombs.

-IDE: Visual Studio
+### ⚙️ Functionality

-Functionality:
+- **Customizable Game Board**: Users can set board dimensions and bomb count, creating multiple difficulty levels.
-The customizable game board allows users to choose board dimensions and bomb count, which offer varying levels of difficulty Clicking on a tile without a bomb triggers the automated reveal of adjacent tiles, and exposed cells display the number of adjacent mines
+- **Tile Reveal Mechanism**: Clicking on a tile without a bomb triggers an automatic reveal of adjacent tiles, displaying the number of adjacent mines.
-The user must uncover all the cells on a grid without triggering hidden mines Users can track their progress with an active timer and flag tiles that they think contain bombs.
+- **Game Objective**: Players aim to uncover all grid cells without triggering any mines.

-Program Structure:
+- **Progress Tracking**: Includes an active timer and the ability to flag suspected bombs, allowing users to monitor their progress.

-The game employs the Model-View-Controller design, which involves separation of game logic, user interface, and data management.
+### 🧩 Program Structure
-The 'Game' class centralizes key game operations, such as checking for wins/losses and updating the game state.
+- **Model-View-Controller (MVC) Design**: Separates game logic, user interface, and data management for structured gameplay.
-'Board' class creates the game grid, while the 'Tile' class represents individual squares that can contain bombs or be empty.
+- **'Game' Class**: Manages key game operations, such as tracking wins/losses and updating game status.

-Credits:
+- **'Board' Class**: Creates and manages the game grid layout.
-The UF CISE Department provided resources and objectives for this project.
+- **'Tile' Class**: Represents each square, which can either contain a bomb or be empty.